ItsbaileyX3525/ItsbaileyX3525/README.md

 I'm a self-taught, python and C#, developer with a passion for creating innovative solutions using Python and quite often C#, i also know a little C++ but not a lot.
 While I've received some help from friends along the way, I'm proud to say that most of what I know I've taught myself.

 ## Websites and media
-I've recently built my own website, which you can check out at https://baileyswebsite.ddns.net.
+I've built my own website, which you can check out at https://baileyswebsite.ddns.net.
 It showcases my skills and accomplishments in more detail than I could fit here.
 I also have a blog site which RangerRhino23 created but I post blogs too https://pyblog.ddns.net/home.

 While I used JavaScript and HTML to build my site, I have yet to master languages like PHP and SQL.
 However, when it comes to Python, I'm a real expert.
 I'm currently in year 11 (or grade 10, depending on where you're from), and I'm proud to say that I'm at the top of my class.
 I even beat my teacher in practical skills!